-Notice how she leads her introduction by clearly stating she’s a product manager, then immediately dives into her credentials—which include her own projects from over the years in additional to the different types of companies she’s worked with.
+Notice how she leads her introduction by clearly stating she’s a Product Manager, then immediately dives into her credentials—which include her own projects from over the years in addition to the different types of companies she’s worked with.
 Take inspiration when revamping your own profile.

 Start by doing these three things:

 Write a clear introduction explaining what you do (within the context of product management).

 List your past experience with product, even if that’s primarily with your own side project.
 Most employers will want to see that you’ve executed on an idea and shipped a real product before investing in hiring you.

 Ask your network (preferably other Product Managers and makers) to endorse your skills and give you recommendations based on the work you’ve done with your side project.